-On June 12th, Nancy Doyle was a guest on WBBM Newsradio Noon Business Hour.
-The topic was discussing money matters before marriage.
+On June 12th, Rob Hart and Kris Kridel featured me as a guest on WBBM Newsradio Noon Business Hour.
+We discussed money matters before marriage.
 As with all life transitions, it is essential for couples to be organized and to communicate openly and honestly about their finances.
-Note – the segment begins at 19:30.
+Check out the full transcript and audio below.
+My segment begins at 19:30.

-Most Americans are financially unprepared for an emergency.
+Cameron Huddleston published a piece entitled “7 Emergencies That Could Bankrupt You — And How to Plan” on www.gobankingrates.com.
+I’m quoted Most Americans are financially unprepared for an emergency.
 Whatever the type, emergencies can have a profound impact on your finances.
 There are steps you can take to prepare for the unexpected—whatever that may be.
-Cameron Huddleston “7 Emergencies That Could Bankrupt You — And How to Plan” www.gobankingrates.com 7 Emergencies That Could Bankrupt You — And How to Plan
+Cheak out the full post below.

-Nancy Doyle is quoted in US NEWS For estate planning, evaluate whether or not you or a loved one would benefit from a financial caregiver.
+I was quoted in an awesome article published by US News on estate planning.
+One thing to consider for estate planning is wheater or not you or a loved one would benefit from a financial caregiver.
 There are many considerations, starting with who is the best “key person” to fit your needs.
 The time is now to have these important discussions.
-Carlson, Debbie: “Why You Need a Financial Caregiver” US NEWS See link below: US NEWS
+Check out the full article below.

 Be Thoughtful About Giving Back Consider having a family giving policy or charitable mission statement and prioritize the causes you wish to support financially.
 Evaluate donations the same way that you analyze investments.
 Look for organizations that use resources efficiently so your donation dollars will have the biggest impact.
 Analyze the percentage of donations to an organization that are used to cover administrative and fundraising expenses.
 The percentage of donations spent on administration and fundraising should be available in a charity’s literature.
 You can visit Charity Navigator at http://www.charitynavigator.org and look up a charity.
 The Better Business Bureau also rates charities.
 Keep Track of Donations Keep track of this year’s donations and the acknowledgments, thank you letters, and emails, in a current year tax file, which makes it easier to recall donations at tax time.
 Note the date, amount, and check number (if you wrote a check) on the…

-Nancy Doyle is quoted in US NEWS For people who are interested in a charity, the more transparent organizations are on their websites, the better.
-Once donors find an organization that aligns with their passion, they need to look at the charity’s financial health, commitment to be accountable and transparent and look to see if the results of the charity’s work brings about the changes they’re hoping to accomplish.
-Carlson, Debbie: “How to Support Online Charities on Giving Tuesday and All Year Long” US NEWS See link below: US NEWS
+I was recently quoted in US News on the subject of Philanthropy.
+For people who are interested in a charity, the more transparent organizations are on their websites, the better.
+Once donors find an organization that aligns with their passion, they need to look at the charity’s financial health, commitment to be accountable and transparent and look to see if the results of the charity’s work bring about the changes they’re hoping to accomplish.
+Check out the full article below.